yasirkula/UnitySimpleFileBrowser/.github/README.md

 ```

 To open files or directories in the file browser with a single click (instead of double clicking), you can set **FileBrowser.SingleClickMode** to *true*.

+File browser refreshes the list of drives at a regular interval to detect the insertion/removal of USB drives.
+This interval can be changed via **FileBrowser.DrivesRefreshInterval**.
+If its value is less than 0, list of drives won't be refreshed.
+By default, this value is 5 seconds on standalone platforms and -1 on mobile platforms.

 On Android, file browser requires external storage access to function properly.
 You can use the following function to check if we have runtime permission to access the external storage: